 As a team, take a minimum of 30 minutes to answer the questions in this protocol.
 It is not necessary to reach consensus.
-What is most important is that each team member has an opportunity to share his or her point of view.
+What is most important is that all team members have opportunities to share their points of view.

-- Based on the evidence we have now, have we achieved our goal? - · What has contributed to our results? - · How did working as a team affect the results? - Which of our actions as a team contributed most to the results we achieved? - Which of our actions as a team contributed the least to the results we achieved? - How did our actions as individuals contribute to the results we achieved? - What have we learned as a team this year that has strengthened our instruction and content knowledge? - What have we learned as a team that will help us improve collaboration with other colleagues? - Of all that we learned this year, what are the headlines that we want to share with other staff members?
+- Based on the evidence we have now, have we achieved our goal? - · What has contributed to our results? - How did working as a team affect the results? - Which of our actions as a team contributed most to the results we achieved? - Which of our actions as a team contributed the least to the results we achieved? - How did our actions as individuals contribute to the results we achieved? - What have we learned as a team this year that has strengthened our instruction and content knowledge? - What have we learned as a team that will help us improve collaboration with other colleagues? - Of all that we learned this year, what are the headlines that we want to share with other staff members?